tramlinehq/store-quirks/README.md

 <img src="https://images.unsplash.com/photo-1531379410502-63bfe8cdaf6f?ixlib=rb-4.0.3&q=80&fm=jpg&crop=entropy&cs=tinysrgb" width="20%" alt="help" />

-If you have a question or an answer to a question that you’d like to submit, drop in an [issue](https://github.com/tramlinehq/store-quirks/issues)!
+If you have a correction, a question or an answer to a question that you’d like to submit, drop in an [issue](https://github.com/tramlinehq/store-quirks/issues)!
 Feel free to swing by the [discord](https://discord.gg/u7VwyvBV2Z) if you'd like to discuss.